A note on weak existence for singular SDEs: Introduction

 \begin{remark} In light of Remark \ref{rem:nonuniqueness}, it might seem that condition like \eqref{eq:krylov-exponents} is not so interesting; however it might have relevant applications for nonlinear PDEs.
-To illustrate this, consider the prototypical case of the $3$D Navier--Stokes equations (the same which motivated the interest in \eqref{eq:LPS}).
-Leray weak solution satisfy $u\in L^\infty_t L^2_x\cap L^2_t H^1_x$, which by Sobolev embeddings implies
+To illustrate this, let us consider the prototypical case of the $3$D Navier--Stokes equations (the same which motivated the interest in \eqref{eq:LPS}); we refer to \cite{RoRoSa2016} for a general overview and to \cite{ZhaZha2021} for a discussion of the associated Lagrangian SDE.
+Leray weak solutions satisfy $u\in L^\infty_t L^2_x\cap L^2_t H^1_x$, which by Sobolev embeddings implies

 which is considerably far from \eqref{eq:LPS}.
-However, by taking $q=2$, $p=6$, condition \eqref{eq:regularity-navier-stokes} interesects with \eqref{eq:krylov-exponents}, allowing to obtain a priori estimates for the associated SDE.
-It should be also mentioned that, exploiting the divergence free of $u$ and its Sobolev regularity, recently \cite{ZhaZha2021} and \cite{zhao2020} were able to construct weak solutions and prove uniqueness of the stochastic Lagrangian flow associated to $u$.
+However, by taking $q=2$, $p=6$, condition \eqref{eq:regularity-navier-stokes} interesects with \eqref{eq:krylov-exponents}, allowing to invoke the results from \cite{krylov1} to obtain a priori estimates for the associated SDE.
+It should be also mentioned that, exploiting the fact that $u$ is divergence free and its Sobolev regularity, recently \cite{ZhaZha2021} and \cite{zhao2020} were able to construct weak solutions and prove uniqueness of the stochastic Lagrangian flow associated to $u$.
 In this sense, condition \eqref{eq:krylov-exponents} is just another small piece of the puzzle, hinting that \eqref{eq:LPS} might not be the end of the story for Navier-Stokes equations. \end{remark}

 \begin{remark} We expect our strategy to work in other cases, for instance: i) $b$ of the form $b=b^1+\ldots+b^n$ with $b^i\in L^{q_i}_t \tilde L^{p_i}_x$ with $(q_i,p_i)$ satisfying \eqref{eq:exponents-weaker}; ii) coefficients belonging to mixed normed spaces, i.e. $b\in L^q_t L^{p_1}_{x_1} \ldots L^{p_d}_{x_d}$ with $1/q+\sum_i 1/p_i<1$, in analogy to what was obtained in \cite{ling2021strong} as a refinement of \cite{krylov2005}.